Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Results

-\RA{ \JC{Using} the linear relation of $l_c$ with $N$ \JC{shown} in Fig.~11 and using $\delta = 1.13$, we can \JC{model analytically the evolution of} $\tau_c$ as a function of $N$, as shown in the solid line of Fig.~\ref{fgr:tau_c}.
-The result shows good agreement with the present MD results; it has a minimum for $\tau_c$ around $N=3000$ and reaches 100~\% for large nanoparticles, illustrating the existence of the critical liquid \JC{NP shell} as a unique feature of \JC{relatively} small nanoparticles. }

-\RA{ We should note that the above assumption of the linear relation of $l_c$ with $N$ is not verified for \JC{the largest} nanoparticle ($N > 6000$ atoms) in the present simulations.
-Further investigations are required to clarify this issue. }

-\RA{The above discussion is consistent with the model of Couchman and Jesser \cite{Couchman-Jesser} and can be thought of as a wetting of the solid core by a liquid shell at $T < T_M$ in a metastable state.
-They found that the wetting is limited due to the finite size of the nanoparticle, and the critical liquid thickness is not constant but increases monotonically with increasing particle size.
-This has been observed experimentally very recently for Sn nanoparticles \cite{sn-np-melting} and is similar to the behavior modeled in the context of surface segregation in bimetallic nanoparticles \cite{Creuze2012}. }
+The model of Couchman and Jesser \cite{Couchman-Jesser} can be thought of as a wetting of the solid core by a liquid shell at $T < T_{m,\infty}$ in a metastable state.
+The authors found that wetting is limited by the finite size of the nanoparticle, and that the critical liquid layer thickness is not constant but monotonically increasing with particle size.
+This has recently been observed experimentally for Sn nanoparticles \cite{sn-np-melting}, and is similar to the behavior modeled in the context of surface segregation in bimetallic nanoparticles \cite{Creuze2012}.

-Finally, we note an advantage of the present algorithm to describe the nanoparticle melting with far greater precision than traditional approaches such as a-CNA \cite{a-cna}, PTM \cite{ptm}, or the Lindemann criterion \cite{lindemann}.
+The present simulations reveal two regimes as shown in Fig. 6, namely a linear growth of the thickness of the liquid layer up to NPs containing approximately 5000 atoms and subsequently a smooth convergence towards a thickness of about three atomic layers for larger NPs.
+The linear regime is consistent with and refines the model of Couchman and Jesser \cite{Couchman-Jesser}, which is applicable to small NPs.
+For larger NPs, the present simulations reveal convergence to a constant thickness.
+The limits for each of the facets would be the corresponding surfaces of macroscopic crystals.

+It is remarkable that electronic structure calculations of metal surfaces show that the local density of electronic states converges to bulk like behavior within about three atomic layers for transition metals such as Ni, while the convergence is slower for simple metals such as Al, thus connecting and reconciling the present simulations of NPs with our understanding of metal surfaces \cite{wimmer2000fundamentals}.